 Professor Emeritus at Concordia University of Edmonton Dr. John Hooper served as Professor and Director of the School of Music.
 In addition to conducting several choral and handbell ensembles, he taught conducting, choral technique, theory and aural skills, among others.
 For his work there, he was recently honoured with the 2022 Con Spirito Award by Choir Alberta.

-Currently he is an examiner for the London College of Music through the University of West London.
+Most recently he served as an examiner for the London College of Music through the University of West London.
 His work has taken him throughout southeast and south-central Asia as well as Africa and the Middle East.
 He has served as an evaluator and adjudicator for the Singapore Youth Festival, the Indonesia University Sacred Choral Festival Pesparawi, A Voyage of Songs (Thailand), the North Sumatra International Choral Competition (Indonesia), the City of Hobart (Australia) Eisteddfod, the Hong Kong Handbell Olympics, the Handbells Asia Festival in Malaysia, and several local festivals throughout Alberta.
 He was a guest clinician at Choralfest South in Calgary, sponsored by the Alberta Choral Federation, at the Canadian Cantando Festival in Edmonton, as for several local and international ensembles.

 He has also developed and led professional development seminars in foundational conducting, a guide to rehearsal, expressive musicianship, and techniques for voice and handbells.
 These programs, along with his particular interest in Canadian and sacred choral repertoire, has led to many conference and workshop presentations, including those for the Choral Directors Association of Singapore, the North Sumatra International Choir Competition, Ars Choralis (Croatia) Australian National Choral Association, Handbell Society of Australasia, Handbell Ringers of Japan, Philippine Choral Directors Association, Singapore Ministry of Education, American Choral Directors Association, American Guild of English Handbell Ringers, Alberta Guild of English Handbell Ringers, Handbell Guilds of Canada, Alberta Choral Federation, Music Alberta, and the Alberta Teachers’ Association, and residencies in Indonesia and Australia.